Theory of Action

 - Know what college culture is like and use the practices and habits needed to succeed in higher education, such as skills in time management, studying, working cooperatively, responsible risk taking, and self-advocacy

-Each Advisory Activity is designed to be 30 minutes in length.
+Each Instructional Activity is designed to be 30 minutes in length.
 Activities cover an array of topics directly tied to one or more of the Five Pillars.
-A unit may span two to four Advisory Activities.
-Teacher advisors facilitate these activites approximately once a week throughout the school year during the designated Ramp-Up advisory time.
+A unit may span two to four Instructional Activities.
+Instructors facilitate these activites approximately once a week throughout the school year during the designated Ramp-Up instruction time.

-Activity Overview Sheets for each of the advisory sessions are included in the Implementation Guide.
-Activity Overview Sheets are clearly written for the advisor with the following sections:
+Activity Overview Sheets for each of the instructional sessions are included in the Implementation Guide.
+Activity Overview Sheets are clearly written for the instructor with the following sections: